-- Health Net of West Michigan – Health Net of West Michigan works in tandem with multiple health care systems and community-based partners.
-With the millage funding, they have been able to expand Early Childhood Services and the Community Healthcare Access Program that provides outreach, individualized consultation, and care coordination to parents desiring to access community resources and early childhood programming.
+- Health Net of West Michigan works with multiple health care systems and community-based partners.
+Their Early Childhood Services and the Community Healthcare Access Program provides outreach, consultation, and care coordination to parents who need help accessing community resources and early childhood programming.

 - Help Me Grow Kent offers referrals to community organizations for families who are supported by a Care Coordinator that offers individualized care plans.
 Resources available include basic needs, childcare, and preschool, among others.
 Help Me Grow is a jointly run program between the Great Start Collaborative and Kent Intermediate School District that is available to any family living in Kent County with a child prenatal through five years old.

 - The Hispanic Center of Western Michigan will support expectant mothers and parents with children age 0-5 by providing them with opportunities to access resources and programs to enhance the development of their children.
 They will focus on the family as a whole and assist with their basic needs to help them reach self-sufficiency.

 Niche Navigators.
 These navigation experts serve a specific population within Kent County.
 Each program reaches families and directs them to the available resources.